Magnetic Resonance Imaging

 Gait and Sensorimotor Research Laboratory

-The gait and sensorimotor research lab is where the group conducts most of testing and data acquisition with stroke patients and normal control volunteers.
+The gait and sensorimotor research lab is where the group conducts most testing and data acquisition with stroke patients and normal control volunteers.
 The lab consists of a variety of sensorimotor neurophysiological equipment including a GaitRite™ Mat, EEG, EMG, and body weight-supported treadmill.

 Interventional Biostimulation Laboratory